Bloc/workshop-curriculum/courses/ruby-primer/03-level-conditionals/08-ternary-operator/body.md

 ### Example

-We could use and `if` or `case` expression to determine if a string's length is odd or even:
+We could use an `if` or `case` expression to determine if a string's length is odd or even:

 ```ruby
 def odd_or_even(arg)